Services

 We used to have our Christmas dinner elsewhere, but found the prices excluded many people, and that restaurant or pub claims to be fully accessible were not always accurate.

 We now do it ourselves!
-We can cater for up to 55 people and each year we hire tables and extra crockery and hold a sit down 3 course meal.
+We can cater for up to 48 people and each year we hire tables and hold a sit down 3 course meal.
 Between us we manage all the catering and there is always a waiting list for places.
+All members carring out catering have up to date food hygiene certificates.

 Volunteers and Therapists Party

-The Centre would not be able to function without the army of volunteers to come in to cover reception, operate the oxygen chamber, and get involved in fund raising events.
-All our therapists charge less than half their normal fee when giving treatments!
+The Centre would not be able to function without the army of volunteers we have.
+They cover Reception, operate the Oxygen Chamber, and get involved in fundraising events.
+All our therapists charge less than half their normal fee when giving treatments so they also count as volunteers almost!

 Every year our staff thank all the volunteers for their hard work by putting on a party, offering a chance for them to relax and be looked after for a change!